Manav-Khanderiya/AssessmentWordle/README.md

 # Python CLI based Wordle Game
-There are two files you need to play this game
+There are two files you need to play this game:
 1. wordle.py  -- Main python file
 2. words.txt  -- Contains more than 5000 five-letters-word